Table of Contents

 Which of the productivity suggestions do you use?

-Tracking and limiting how much time I spend on tasks/projects.
-Taking regular breaks.
-I use the Chrome extension ‘Easy Timer’ to ring a bell every 30 minutes to take regular breaks.
-I also track my time and energy using Toggl on my laptop and phone to see where I spent them per task, project, client.
+I am tracking and limiting my time on tasks/projects—by taking regular breaks.
+I use the Chrome extension ‘Easy Timer’ to ring a bell every 30 minutes to take frequent breaks.
+I also track my time and energy using Toggl on my laptop and phone to see where I spend them per task, project, and client.
 I am unplugging while savouring a cup of tea or coffee, sports, and setting aside my phone in the evening and during the weekend.

 Hold standing meetings

 Doing so if I have a video/audio call via Zoom/Google Meet/Teams.
 I use the K2-Laptop Stand Portable, Foldable & Height Adjustable: a tool for my standing desk anywhere.

 Could you take advantage of my commute?